crossvale-inc/ocp-introduction-workshop/workshop-script.md

 * HTTP GET operation
 ** A successful operation is considered if the HTTP status code returned is between 200-399
 * Command
-** Executes a command in the container, is successful if it exists with s 0 status.
+** Executes a command in the container, is successful if it exits with a 0 status.
 * TCP socket
 ** If a connection is established the probe is successful

 Other important configuration for Pods are the resources available to each container.
 The resources can be specified as `request` or as a `limit`.

 When the request is specified the Pod will be scheduled in a node that has resources free to guarantee that the requested resource is available.

 A limit, however, is the maximum amount of that resource that a container can consume.